Thijs20891019/GitHub_page/README.md

 - Independent variables:
   - [Romance novels], [Fantasy novels]
 - Dependent variables:
-  - Frequency of unique words found:
+  - Number of unique words found:
     - [in romance novels and not in fantacy novels], [in fantacy novels and not in romance novels]
 - Gutenberg Dataset